hifly01/NIU-School-Projects/README.md

 # NIU-School-Projects - Please read first
-Here are some of my school coding assignments that I have done at Northern Illinois University from 2016-2020
+Here are some of my school coding assignments that I have done at Northern Illinois University from 2016-2020.
+C++ was a main focus as well as using a UINUX based operating system to submit most assignments throughtout our classes.

 This repository is for showing companies some of the assignments I have done.
 The classes I have taken are: